priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 1.Message Dispatch API behave same as Message Send API, but used by Application Admin.

+2.Message Dispatch API supports One to One, group based and contextual based messaging.

-2.Application Admin can send Message on behalf of one user to another user on back date also.
+3.Application Admin can send Message on behalf of one user to another user on back date also.
 (Used for data migration from your Server to Applozic Sever)

 **Method Type**: POST

 **Content-Type**: application/json

-**Request body**:  Json with the following properties:
+**Request body**:  Json with the following properties for One to One messaging:

 | Parameter  | Required | Default | Description |
 | ------------- | ------------- | ------------- | ------------- |